-No matter if you’ve only just started investing or have been in this game for a long time, we’re all investing in the hopes of growing our wealth – to more money back than what we put into it.
+No matter if you’ve only just started investing or have been in this game for a long time, we’re all investing in the hopes of growing our wealth – to get more money back than what we put in.
 However, if you’re like me, there will be times when you ask yourself “How does this all work?” and “Why do share prices go up and down?” and, especially in our FIRE community, “Why do prominent people in the community advocate Index investing?
 Why does the stock market go up over time?”

 These are great questions, they are also questions I ask myself when I was starting to get my feet wet.

 When I first started investing, it all just seems random and super risky.
-This lack of understanding caused me to be uncertain, fearful and it ultimately delayed my start on building my wealth.
+This lack of understanding caused me to be uncertain, fearful, and it ultimately delayed my start on building my wealth.

 Now that I have gained more knowledge and experience, I want to detail out what I am beginning to understand intuitively in the hopes that it can also help you gain the confidence that you need to continue on this path.

 This will also help me solidify my own understanding – the best way to learn something is to explain it, right?